BaileyAndrew/antGLasso-Implementation/README.md

 Real data often comes in a single sample.  _Under construction_

+To achieve these results, we occasionally increased the `b` parameter to 1000 (instead of 10).
+This did not noticeably increase runtime.
+It seems on real world data there is more variance in the outputs of the algorithm, but large `b` will average these differences out.

 ### Mouse Dataset

 This dataset has three cell types: S, G1, and G2M.
 We would expect that the precision matrix has blocks around the diagonal indicating each of these cell types.

+This data follows a count distribution, not a normal distribution, so we take the the log of our data (plus 1 to remove zeros) to roughly map it to a normal.

 #### antGLasso

 ![Mouse antGLasso](https://github.com/BaileyAndrew/scBiGLasso-Implementation/blob/main/Plots/Final/antGLasso%20Mouse%20Performance%20Direct%20Fit.png)

-antGLasso may have learned some information about this problem, but not much - it seems to put S and G2M cells together, and does not recognize the G1 cluster.
+antGLasso may have learned some information about this problem (it identifies S and G2M block diagonals), but not much
+- it seems to put S and G2M cells together, and does not recognize the G1 cluster.
 This is unfortunate but not unexpected given the performance of the algorithm on small sample data.

 #### EiGLasso